awsdocs/amazon-aurora-user-guide/doc_source/aurora_stat_dml_activity.md

  16401 | mydb           | (200246,64302436,200036,107101855,600000,83659417514,0,0)
 ```

-This example shows DML activity statistics for all databases, organized in columns for better readability\.
+The following example shows DML activity statistics for all databases, organized in columns for better readability\.

 ```
 SELECT db.datname,